garaujodev/invoices-manager/README.md

 ### Configuration

-In this project, we are using PostgresQL.
-Rails use the default PostgreSQL role and password, but if you need to change it, you can do it in [database.yml](config/database.yml)
+In this project, we are using PostgreSQL.
+Rails use the default PostgreSQL role and password, but if you need to change it, you can do it in [database.yml](config/database.yml).

 Run the following steps: